nm156/CNCInfusion/README.txt

 CNCInfusion has only been tested with this Grbl version (and only with a 'scope), although I suspect it should work on any version if status updates remain disabled.

-HISTORY:
+// HISTORY
+//
 // 0.1.0.0 - initial version
 // 0.1.1.0 - feed hold / soft reset
 // 0.1.2.0 - restructuring of serial comm code
 //		   - known problem with feedhold/cyclestart
 // 0.1.3.0 - fixed feedhold/cyclestart problem caused by ok response confusion
 //		   - known problem ocassionally with re-running after abort
 // 0.1.4.0 - modified delegates for use in threads (created at startup)
 //	   - starting to create preprocessor that only accepts Grbl gcode
 //	   - fixed status update interval problem
 //             - fixed re-run after abort problem (added lock in commreceive)
 //	   - added timers for RX and TX indicators
-//             - added basic preprocessor for grbl code, now
+//	   - added basic preprocessor for grbl code
+// 0.1.5.0  - Grbl preprocessor modifications (needs more thorough testing)
+//              - changes to settings form, more options
+//              - initial code to support joystick

+// TODO
+//
+// REPORTING:
+// Grbl reporting of status is undergoing development:
+// listbox shows line being buffered in Grbl, not actual line executing
-//               need to coordinate this with what is
+// XON/XOFF is being worked as well for flow control need to update this when code stabilizes
-//               actually loaded and displayed in the backplotter
+//
+// MDI
+// JOG
+// Joystick/Joypad integration
+// Load/Save settings
+// Color preferences

 FEATURES: